 We are small breeders and can only keep so many dogs.
 That is the only reason any of our dogs may be leaving us.
-We can only entertain about 6 adult dogs at a time.
 In order to continue breeding quality dogs we have to add a new pup every year or so, since we don't believe in over breeding any one dog.

-Normally we retire our breeding dogs that way they have a long life with their new owners.
+Normally we retire our breeding dogs when they are around 5 to 6 years of age that way they have a long life with their new owners.
 Labs live to be about 13 to 15 years so these retired dogs have about 6 to 8 years of a good life still ahead of them.
 We sometimes have these great retired adults available at reasonable prices to families or older couples that aren't able to raise a puppy or young dog that will require lots of training.
 Not every family has the time or patients to train a Lab pup.

 Most of these dogs are crate trained, leash trained and have been house trained.
 We don't over breed them so we retire them after about three or four litters so that they can spend the rest of their life with a loving family that may have only a few or no other pets.
 These dogs are sold as family pets, not breeding dogs, so they are to be spayed or neutered.